Skip to main content

 • Encoding: CSV files must use UTF-8.

-• File size: A single file can be at most 250 MiB in size.
+• File size: Maximum 250 MB per file.
 Larger files must be split.

-• Column consistency: All rows must have the same number of columns for the chosen separator.
+• Consistent columns: All rows must have the same number of columns for the chosen separator.

 To create a static table from a CSV file: